pietromenna/jekyll-architect-theme/README.md

 ## baseurl

 `baseurl` parameter is required in the case the site doesn't sit on the root of the domain.
-For example: http://pietromenna.github.io/jekyll-cayman-theme
+For example: http://pietromenna.github.io/jekyll-architect-theme

-In the case above the baseurl should be set to "/jekyll-cayman-theme".
+In the case above the baseurl should be set to "/jekyll-architect-theme".

 In the case the site sits in the root, you can leave `baseurl` as empty "".

 For more details read about [Jekyll][1] on its web page.

+# Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/pietromenn/jekyll-architect-theme.

+# Development

+To set up your environment to develop this theme, run `bundle install`.

+You theme is setup just like a normal Jelyll site!
+To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
+This starts a Jekyll server using your theme.
+Add pages, documents, data, etc. like normal to test your theme's contents.
+As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

 # License